infinitepower18/WSA-Sideloader/docs/index.md

 There are no other differences between the two versions.

+### Why does it take so long for new updates to be released on Microsoft Store?
+As much as I want the updates released on both GitHub and Microsoft Store at the same time, this is something beyond my control.
+Sometimes they take up to 24 hours to approve the update, sometimes few days.
+There's nothing I can do about it sadly.

 ### Do you have a portable version?
 Currently a portable version is not available.